Seizure of Višegrad (1992): Background

 Višegrad had been a Turkish stronghold in Bosnia where in 1571 the Ottoman Vizier of Bosnia commissioned the empire's greatest architect, Mimar Sinan, to design and build a 180 yd–long, eleven-arch bridge over the Drina.
 This jewel of Turkish architecture provided the inspiration for the acclaimed book The Bridge on the Drina by Yugoslavia's only Nobel-prizewinning author, Ivo Andrić.
+During World War II, Chetnik forces carried out systematic massacres and ethnic cleansing of Muslim (Bosniak) civilians in eastern Bosnia, including the Višegrad region, as part of a directive to create an ethnically homogeneous Greater Serbia.
+Thousands of civilians were murdered, with many bodies thrown into the Drina River.
 Immediately before the war, the municipality had a predominantly Bosnian Muslim population: with 64 per cent being Bosnian Muslim and 32 per cent Bosnian Serb.
 The town had been fracturing since January 1992 when the Bosnian Serb-majority districts on the left bank of the Drina voted to join the self-proclaimed Serb Autonomous Region of Romanija while those on the right bank of the river voted to join the likewise self-proclaimed Serb Autonomous Region of Hercegovina.
 Višegrad's Muslims did not want to join either of the autonomous regions, as Bosnian Serb and Bosnian Muslim goals were clearly mutually exclusive.
 From early 1992, Bosnian Muslims in Višegrad had been disarmed or requested to surrender their weapons.
 Tensions rose in the first days of March, when results of the 1992 Bosnian independence referendum were announced, although they did not lead to actual violence.
 In Višegrad, as in a number of other communities in Bosnia and Herzegovina, the ethnic composition of the police force was a source of open dispute in the run-up to the Bosnian War.
 On 23 March barricades went up on the road to Goražde and shooting was heard throughout the town after Muslims attacked four Serbs on the following day.
 In the first week of April, barricades had been set up around the town by both Bosnian Serbs and Bosnian Muslims, and many Bosnian Muslims from outlying villages fled to Višegrad itself, and later to Goražde, 40 km west of Višegrad.
 Bosnian Muslim men in Višegrad then organised themselves into a defence group, and around the same time a paramilitary unit from rump Yugoslavia arrived in the nearby village of Dobrun.